 My Weekly Writing Goals for 2020

-- Write for 2 hours every 2 days
+- Write or revise at least 3700 words every 2 days

 Word Count Goals

-- It creates writing momentum.
+- Creates writing momentum.
 This is HUGE for new writers or writers in a rut.

 - Promotes consistency.
 Because it’s a small unit, you can use this to easily build healthy writing habits.

-- Requires more discipline.
-If you have poor focus... if you can't resist the siren song of the internet... you may develop a bad habit of running out the clock.
+- Requires extra discipline.
+If you have poor focus... if the siren call of the internet sings to you... you may develop a bad habit of running out the clock.

 It completely transformed the way I use my productive time, and I firmly believe it will only become more relevant in our social-media addicted future.

-By now, you should have 4 separate levels of goals clearly outlined:
+By now, you should have 4 specific goals clearly outlined:

 - 12 monthly goals

-- And a weekly (or daily, if you can manage it) writing goal
+- And a weekly (or daily, if you’re a more consistent person than me) writing goal

 "You do not rise to the level of your goals.
 You fall to the level of your systems."

-I want to tell you a personal story about how my writing system failed last year...
+So, instead, I want to tell you a personal story...

 What Happens When You Fail Your Writing Goals?